-- Successfully complete the 166.19 (subject to change) credit hours of Optometry curriculum; - Maintain a cumulative grade point average (GPA) of 2.30 or higher, without unresolved failing grades or probationary status\. - Fulfill all didactic and clinical requirements with six years of enrollment; - Settle all financial obligations to the University of Pikeville; - Receive recommendation for graduation from the ADAA, ADCEC, and Director of Student Affairs and Academic Excellence, upon approval of the Dean, for satisfactory completion of above requirements and demonstration of the readiness required to morally and professionally practice optometry.
+- Successfully complete the 164.79 (subject to change) credit hours of Optometry curriculum; - Maintain a cumulative grade point average (GPA) of 2.30 or higher, without unresolved failing grades or probationary status. - Fulfill all didactic and clinical requirements with six years of enrollment; - Release all board scores to the College - Settle all financial obligations to the University of Pikeville; - Receive recommendation for graduation from the ADAA, ADCA, and Director of Student Affairs and Academic Excellence, upon approval of the Dean, for satisfactory completion of above requirements and demonstration of the readiness required to morally and professionally practice optometry.

-\The status of any student receiving a failing grade, placement on academic, clinical, or professional conduct probation, during the last semester of enrollment, will be reviewed by the Academic Standards Committee to determine course of action and effect on graduation.
+The status of any student receiving a failing grade, placement on academic, clinical, or professional conduct probation, during the last semester of enrollment, will be reviewed by the Academic Standards Committee to determine course of action and effect on graduation.